telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/use-nested-chart.md

 ---
 title: Use Nested Chart
-page_title: Use Nested Chart | Kendo UI Grid Widget
+page_title: Use Nested Chart | Kendo UI Grid
 description: "Learn how to nest a Kendo UI Chart inside the Grid template."
 slug: howto_use_nested_charts_grid
 ---